u0953009/11/README.md

    - Secondly, the dataset is not balanced.
       - Photos taken from the side comprise the majority of the dataset, while photos taken from different angles, such as from the top, are relatively few.
       - In case of the extracted images, though the images are taken from various angles, they are not balanced either.
-      - Validation accuracy and loss fluctuated a lot.
-This also could be caused by bias in dataset.
    - It is needed to obtain more experiment photos and videos in order to improve the accuracy.
 Finding techniques to balance the data is also worth a try.
+   - Validation accuracy and loss fluctuated a lot.
+      - This could be caused by bias in dataset.
+      - Or, the inception V3 was originally trained on color images, so the architecture of this model might not be suitable for grayscale images.

 ## Installation